Breastfeeding & Lactation: The Fundamentals

 What you Get When You Join The Live Cohort

-• Your enrolment includes:
+• Your enrollment includes:

 • Access to Breastfeeding & Lactation: The Fundamentals (Modules 1–4) plus case scenarios workbook